Chart Color Schemes

 Hawthorn East features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 60.4% of all households, including 25.8% couples with children, 26.5% couples without children, and 6.9% single parent families.
-Non-family households make up the remaining 39.6%, with lone person households at 33.2% and group households comprising 6.3%.
+Non-family households constitute the remaining 39.6%, with lone person households at 33.2% and group households comprising 6.3%.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households